ubunatic/minetest-orienteering/README.md

 the advanced settings menu for more information.

 ## Crafting recipes
-Crafting recipes are only available when the default mod is used.
+Crafting recipes are only available when the default mod (from Minetest Game) is used.

 Symbols:

 * S = Steel Ingot
 * C = Copper Ingot
 * B = Bronze Ingot
+* T = Tin Ingot
 * G = Gold Ingot
 * M = Mese Crystal
 * D = Diamond